Voldemorten/cross-dis-server/readme.md

+# Nodejs, Express server connected to MySQL
-# This is a simple webserver by group C1 in the course Cross Disciplinary Teamwork (fall 2020) at the IT University of Copenhagen
+This is a simple webserver by group C1 in the course Cross Disciplinary Teamwork (fall 2020) at the IT University of Copenhagen

 ## Requirements
 Node and NPM